usarscotus/legal-directory/_frcp/rule_50.md

 ---
 layout: rule
-title: "Rule 50.
-Judgment as a Matter of Law in a Jury Trial; Related Motion for a New Trial; Conditional Ruling"
+title: Rule 50.
+Judgment as a Matter of Law in a Jury Trial; Related Motion for a New Trial; Conditional Ruling
 permalink: /frcp/rule_50/
 order: 50
+chapter: Title VI.
+Trials
 ---

 (a) Judgment as a Matter of Law.